CFA-Institute-RPC/.github/profile/README.md

    👉 [Join Discord](https://discord.com/invite/prJ3xFWqMW)

 3. **Make Your First Contribution**:
-   - Check out our [Contributing Guidelines](https://github.com/CFA-Institute-RPC/.github/blob/main/CONTRIBUTING.md) to learn how to get started.
+   - Check out our [Contribution Guidelines](https://github.com/CFA-Institute-RPC/.github/blob/main/CONTRIBUTING.md) to learn how to get started.
    - No coding?
 No problem!
 Share insights, suggest improvements, or help with documentation.

 ---